-In their second year, students take a total of 45 CP from a selection of in-depth, disciplinespecific CORE modules.
+In their second year, students take a total of 45 CP from a selection of in-depth, discipline-specific CORE modules.
 Building on the introductory CHOICE modules and applying the methods and skills acquired thus far (see 2.3.1), these modules aim to expand students' critical understanding of the key theories, principles, and methods in their major for the current state of knowledge and best practice.

-To pursue SDT as a major, the following mandatory (m) CORE modules (30 CP) must be taken:
+To pursue SDT as a major, the following mandatory (m) CORE modules (25 CP) must be taken:

-- CORE Module: Operating Systems (m, 7.5 CP) - CORE Module: Software Engineering and Design (m, 7.5 CP) - CORE Module: Computer Architecture (m, 5 CP) - CORE Module: Advanced Algorithms and Data Structures (m, 5 CP) - CORE Module: Machine Learning (m, 5 CP)
+- CORE Module: Operating Systems (m, 7.5 CP) - CORE Module: Software Engineering and Design (m, 7.5 CP) - CORE Module: Advanced Algorithms and Data Structures (m, 5 CP) - CORE Module: Machine Learning (m, 5 CP)